itReverie/itR-react-cryptocurrencies/README.md

 # itR-crypto-portfolio
-Form in which you can type the number of cryptocurrencies to but and calculates the total.
+Form in which you can type the number of cryptocurrencies to buy and calculates the total.

 To run in development:  `npm start -s (optional)`